 “Ready?”
 I nodded and then we started to run to the edge.

-I felt the blast of cold air on my face, my feet loosing touch on the ground and bam! …I was flying!!!
+I felt the blast of cold air on my face, my feet losing touch on the ground, and bam! …I was flying!!!

 I FELT HIGH.
 It was just so surreal and magical!

 I even started to remember one of the lines in ‘The Intouchables‘ movie wherein Philippe talked about why he liked paragliding:

 “I always liked extreme sports, speed, going faster, higher… I had it all with paragliding.
 I got high, I could see everything.
 And breathe.
 I was raised with the conviction that I was good enough to pee on the whole world.”